omolojakazeem/boilerplate_env_settings/README.md

 A. i. run pip install django-debug-toolbar ii. run pip install django-heroku

-B. Create static, ststicfiles and media dir from same dir as your project
+B. Create static, staticfiles and media dir from same dir as your project

 To use in development: